holdenk/spark-flowchart/docs/details/toobigdag.md

 - Executor out-of-disk-error

 If your job hasn't crashed, an easy way to check is by looking at the Spark Web UI and seeing what the DAG visualization looks like.
-TODO: clarify whether too wide DAG is problematic, or too long, or takes too long to load, or too many nodes, etc.
+If the DAG takes a measurable length of time to load (minutes), or fills a few screens it's likely "too-big."

 Working around this can be complicated, but there are some tools to simplify it.
 The first is Spark's `checkpointing` which allows Spark to "forget" the DAG so far by writing the data out to a persistent storage like S3 or HDFS.
 The second is manually doing what checkpointing does, that is on your own writing the data out and loading it back in.